tamtakoe/oi-angular-resource/projects/angular-resource/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Build

-Run `ng build angular-resource --prod` to build the project.
-The build artifacts will be stored in the `dist/angular-resource` directory.
+Run `ng build angular-resource` to build the project.
+The build artifacts will be stored in the `angular-resource/dist/` directory.

 ## Publishing